-The materials can be classified by the energy gap between their valence band and the conduction band.
+We can classify materials by the energy gap between their valence band and the conduction band.
 The valence band is the band consisting of the valence electron, and the conduction band remains empty.
-Conduction takes place when an electron jumps from valence band to conduction band and the gap between these two bands is forbidden energy gap.
+Conduction takes place when an electron jumps from valence band to conduction band, and the gap between these two bands is forbidden energy gap.
 Wider the gap between the valence and conduction bands, higher the energy it requires for shifting an electron from valence band to the conduction band.
 In the case of conductors, this energy gap is absent or in other words conduction band, and valence band overlaps each other.
 Thus, electron requires minimum energy to jump from valence band.
 The typical examples of conductors are Silver, Copper, and Aluminium.
 In insulators, this gap is vast.

 Definition of SemiconductorThus, the definition of semiconductor can be as follows.

 The relation between energy gap and absolute temperature for Si and Ge are given as, Where, T = absolute temperature in oK Assuming room temperature to be 300oK,

 At room temperature resistivity of semiconductor is in between insulators and conductors.
 Semiconductors show negative temperature coefficient of resistivity that means its resistance decreases with increase in temperature.
 Both Si and Ge are elements of IV group, i.e. both elements have four valence electrons.
 Both form the covalent bond with the neighboring atom.
 At absolute zero temperature both behave like an insulator, i.e. the valence band is full while conduction band is empty but as the temperature is raised more and more covalent bonds break and electrons are set free and jump to the conduction band.
 In the above energy band diagrams of a semiconductor.
 CB is the conduction band, and VB is the valence band.
 At 0oK, the VB is full with all the valence electrons.